transient-haskell/transient-stack/transient/tutorial.md

 Imagine that you do make a reservation, open a file, update a database or whatever you need to do before doing another action, but this action either fails or it is not finally performed.
 Imagine that there is not one but n actions of this kind that you must undo, since step n+1 is aborted by whatever reason internal or external to the program.
 Then is when the powerful mechanism of transient backtracking can be used.

 Backtracking in Transient is within monadic code.
 The example below illustrate a typical problem: a product is reserved, then a second database is updated, and then, the payment is performed.
 But the payment fail.
-Then it executes `undo`.
+To restore the original state,  it executes `undo`.
 This initiates backtracking.
 This execute the `onUndo` sections of the previous sentences in reverse order. first, the database update is undone, and second, the product is un-reserved.

 ```haskell
 #!/usr/bin/env stack